 INDOOR environmental score

 Based on Campbell and colleagues (12), the “indoor score” was composed of environmental characteristics associated with suggested higher microbial load (“biodiversity proxy”).
-These included family size, number of children, sharing bedroom, and pets at home (12) with are suggested to be associated with higher exposure to various microbial agents.
-The indoor score was calculated from answers to the following four survey questions in the time interval between birth and one year: (1) “Are there currently pets at home?” (=1 if yes, =0 if no), (2) “Are there (older) children at home (excluding the study child)?” (=1 if ≥ 1, =0 if <1), (3) “How many persons sleeping in one room together with the study child?” (=1 if ≥ 1, =0 if <1), and (4) “How many people live permanently in the household together with the study child (excluding the study child for INMA (=1 if > 2, =0 if ≤2), including the study child for GINIplus, LISAplus, and BAMSE)?” (=1 if > 3, =0 if ≤3).
+These included family size, number of children, sharing bedroom, and pets at home (12) which are suggested to be associated with higher exposure to various microbial agents.
+The indoor score was calculated from answers to the following four survey questions in the time interval between birth and one year: (1) “Are there currently pets at home?”
+(1 if yes, 0 if no), (2) “Are there (older) children at home (excluding the study child)?” (=1 if ≥ 1, =0 if =0), (3) “How many persons sleeping in one room together with the study child?” (=1 if ≥ 1, =0 if =0), and (4) “How many people live permanently in the household together with the study child (excluding the study child for INMA (=1 if > 2, =0 if ≤2), including the study child for GINIplus, LISAplus, and BAMSE)?” (=1 if > 3, =0 if ≤3).
 The combined effect (sum of these scores) was examined together as the cumulative “indoor score” (ranged from 0 to 4).

 OUTDOOR-GREEN and OUTDOOR-GREY environmental scores

 The outdoor-green and outdoor-grey environmental scores were based on information available and identical among all participating cohorts.
-The green score was composed of first, immediate residential surrounding greenness (100 m buffer around the home address) and second, neighborhood green/natural land use pattern (300m buffer around the home address).
-The grey score was based on information describing first, home surrounding urban land use patterns, second, exposure to nitrogen dioxide (NO2) and third, distance to the nearest major road with constant traffic.
+The outdoor-green score was composed of first, immediate residential surrounding greenness (100 m buffer around the home address) and second, neighborhood green/natural land use pattern (300m buffer around the home address).
+The outdoor-grey score was based on information describing first, home surrounding urban land use patterns, second, exposure to nitrogen dioxide (NO2) and third, distance to the nearest major road with constant traffic.
 A more detailed description and assessment of the exposure characteristics in the individual cohorts as well as the creation of the green and the grey environmental score is provided in Supplementary information 2 and Supplementary information 3.

 2) Data-driven approach (confirmatory analysis)